What is the demand for tourism services in developing countries?

 Smaller northern and western European countries are also promising

 Smaller northern and western European markets also offer good potential.
 Per capita, these countries have the highest numbers of trips to developing countries.
-They also boast the highest international tourism expenditure per capita, up to three times higher than the large source markets.
+They also boast the highest international tourism expenditure per capita, up to several times higher than the large source markets.

 - Focus on smaller western and northern European markets.
-They can be easier to target, as they are more compact and therefore have a clearer organisational structure.
+They can be easier to target as they are more compact and therefore have a clearer organisational structure.

 Developing countries in Asia are the most popular